 ‘Got any gear, Martin?'

-Roy knew still had time to get to Judd’s.
+‘Oh fuck this!’
+Roy knew he still had time to get to Judd’s.
 Marie wouldn't have told Eric yet.
 She was probably still asleep.
 ‘Fuck it.’

 He got there just in time and climbed into the back of the van.

 Roy looked at Murph, then at the other hopeless life forms.
 It was a long ride.
 Due to lack of funds, the mid-week booze lull had arrived, hanging in the air like a dark cloud.
 Last weekend was a fading memory and the next one was just a glimmer on the horizon.
 Roy's old man had been a drinker.
 That was the way it went.
 He looked at the back of Eric's head.
 What if he knows?
 What if they all knew?
 ‘Paranoia was a side effect of ongoing and intense drug use.’
 He'd read that somewhere.
 He reassured himself.
 No. There's no way they know.
 No fucking way.
 He had plenty of gear anyway, so it didn't matter.
 It did.
 But it didn't.

 When they arrived at the job, Roy went to the alcove, cranked up and pushed the broom around.
 Plumes of dry grey dust flew into the air.

 ‘Throw water on it, stops the dust rising.’

 ‘Got any gear?'
 Murph came closer.
 ‘I know you got some.'

 Roy, holding himself up with the broom, wondered if Eric was using Murph to suss him out?